 Similarly, purchasing a filter pitcher will yield the same results and are ineffective.

 Carbon block filters work by their small porous carbon molecules trapping harmful pollutants and binding to the carbon.
 Filters that use carbon are great for removing trihalomethanes, bacteria, pesticides, VOCs, lead, nitrates, and mercury.

-The only downfall to these is that they do not remove fluoride from the water.
-In order to remove the fluoride, you would need another filter specific to filter out fluoride.
-I personally use the Berkey Light system and add a fluoride filter to the system.
-That way I can filter my water at a high rate of removing the most harmful substances in my water.
+The only downfall is that they do not remove fluoride from the water.
+To remove the fluoride, you would need another filter specific to filter out fluoride.
+I use the Berkey Light system and add a fluoride filter to the system.
+That way, I can filter my water at a high rate by removing the most harmful substances in my water.

 Whole House Filters

-This is definitely a more costly investment but this system will filter all of your water whether it’s for drinking, bathing, washing clothes, or dishes.
+This is a more costly investment, but this system will filter all of your water, whether it’s for drinking, bathing, washing clothes, or dishes.
 This filter connects to your main water line and will filter out contaminants before it comes out of your faucet.

 If you are living in your forever home and have the money to make the investment, I think this is the best option to avoid absorbing or ingesting any kind of contaminants in your water.

 I hope this gave you a little insight into what harmful contaminants may be in your current drinking water and action steps to create a cleaner water source for you and your family.
 Being that water is used in our everyday lives, it’s important to be proactive in making sure the water we drink is clean and safe for us.

 What is the most surprising contaminant you found in drinking water?
 If you already filter your water, what is your favorite system to use?
 Let me know in the comments below!